AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_common.rst

 entirely disjoint units.
 The only technical requirement is that the object code be identical for all the overlapping symbols, which |gcp| verifies.

+Two symbols are considered overlapping if both of the following conditions are
+met:

+- The symbol names must be identical
+- The symbols associated debug information must indicate that they come from the same compile unit.
+If a symbol leaks such information, it never overlaps with another symbol.

+Moreover, |gcvcov| will reject consolidation were two symbols overlaps, but are different anyway: this can happen, for example, if they come from the same compile unit but were compiled with different flags (e.g. different optimization levels).

 The set of traces involved in a computation is visible in various places:

 - In the *Assessment Context* section of :option:`=report` outputs, where